Fiserv/Commerce-Hub/docs/Resources/Master-Data/Payment-Receipt.md

 # Customer Transaction Record

 A Customer Transaction Record (CTR), also known as a payment receipt is returned upon the completion of a transaction.
-It contains the approved amount, [processor response details](?path=docs/Resources/Master-Data/Processor-Response-Details.md), business information, and other transaction details.
+The CTR contains the approved amount, [processor response details](?path=docs/Resources/Master-Data/Processor-Response-Details.md), business information, and other transaction details.

+---

 ## Payment Receipt